Gakuto1112/StrawberryMiku/.github/README.md

   ![The trident model](./README_images/trident.jpg)

-- The hair flutter with the player's movement.
+- The hair flutters with the player's movement.

   ![Fluttering hair](./README_images/hair.gif)